mlfm-knu/AirwayMeshSmoothing/README.md

 # Airway mesh smoothing
-**This repository contains codes for the mesh (random shapes of meshes airway meshes) smoothing using graph-convolutional neural networks.**
+**This repository contains codes for smoothing airway surface meshes with irregular shapes using graph-convolutional neural networks.**

 ## Files
 The repository contains the following files: